nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

+Data providers will provide to Europeana, the resolvable URI of an RDF resource that describes and specifies the members of the dataset.

--   Data providers will provide to Europeana, dataset descriptions using any of these vocabularies: VOID/DCAT/Schema.org.
+ Data providers will provide to Europeana, dataset descriptions using any of these vocabularies: VOID/DCAT/Schema.org.

 -   The URIs of Ch objects in the dataset may either be specified in a LOD record (referenced from the dataset record with void:rootResource), or dump file(s) in RDF (any well know encoding of RDF).